 Table of Contents

-But for that, you will need to invest into a reputable VPS hosting provider like one is http://hostinger.com/VPS/
+But for that, you will need to invest in a reputable VPS hosting provider like one is http://hostinger.com/VPS/

 Indeed, VPS servers are virtualized servers that act like dedicated servers within a shared hosting environment.
 It would not be wrong to say that VPS has a balance of both shared and dedicated hosting.
 It gives you the power of dedicated hosting as well as ease of shared hosting.